 Gestational diabetes mellitus (GDM) is a condition in which a woman without diabetes develops glucose intolerance during the second or third trimester of pregnancy.
 GDM is a severe pregnancy syndrome, affecting 1-33% of pregnant women depending on the population, screening strategy, diagnostic method, and diagnostic thresholds.
 Insufficient insulin secretion from pancreatic beta cells does not meet the increased demand for insulin during the third trimester of pregnancy.
-Similar to cardiovascular disease, obesity, and type II diabetes mellitus (T2DM), the number of pregnant women with GDM is growing rapidly.^{1,2} Untreated GDM causes severe harm to the mother and fetus.
+Similar to cardiovascular disease, obesity, and type 2 diabetes mellitus (T2DM), the number of pregnant women with GDM is growing rapidly.
+Untreated GDM causes severe harm to the mother and fetus.
 Excessive blood glucose levels lead to malformations, dystocia, miscarriage, eclampsia, premature birth, and polyhydramnios.
-The insulin sensitivity of normal pregnant women decreases by about 60% during pregnancy and at 182-3p inhibitor vs. mimic).
-Insulin receptor 1 (INSR1) was predicted to be the direct target gene of miR-182-3p using online tools.
-In addition, the miR-182-3p mimic inhibited INSR1 expression and insulin-related pathways in vivo and in vitro, which were all reversed by the miRNA82-3p inhibitor.
-Furthermore, the miR-182-3p mimic impaired glucose uptake and consumption by inhibiting translocation of glucose transporter type 4 (GLUT4) toward the C2C12 cell membrane (p = 0.007 vs. control), while the inhibitor accelerated these processes (p = 0.032 vs. control; p = 0.005, miRNA-182-3p inhibitor vs. mimic).
-Conclusion: Inhibiting miR-182-3p effectively alleviated the development of GDM through INSR1, suggesting a potential therapeutic strategy for GDM.

-the same time, their basal glucose production increases by about 30% to ensure the energy supply to the fetus.
+The insulin sensitivity of normal pregnant women decreases by about 60% during pregnancy and at the same time, their basal glucose production increases by about 30% to ensure the energy supply to the fetus.
 However, the balance between upregulated glucose production and downregulated insulin sensitivity is broken in patients with GDM, and insulin sensitivity decreases significantly in insulin-sensitive tissues, such as fat, muscle, and liver, leading to an imbalance in energy metabolism.
 The normal insulin response is destroyed, glucose uptake by the muscle tissue is reduced under insulin-induced conditions, and GDM develops.3

 Insulin resistance in skeletal muscle is related to many factors, including intramyocellular lipids, mitochondrial defects, the endocrine effects of adipokines, and inflammation.
-We focused on microRNA (miRNA). miRNA is a type of single-stranded small molecule non-coding RNA that participates in gene expression and regulation.
-Previous studies have reported that abnormal expression
+We focused on microRNA (miRNA). miRNA is a type of single-stranded small

-Corresponding author: Xuan Chen, Department of Obstetrics and Gynecology Quanzhou First Hospital Affiliated to Fujian Medical University, China e-mail: chenxuan@fjmu.edu.cn
+Corresponding author: Xuan Chen, Department of Obstetrics and Gynecology Quanzhou First Hospital Affiliated to Fujian Medical University, Fuzhou, China e-mail: chenxuan@fjmu.edu.cn

-Received: September 01, 2021 Accepted: November 19, 2021 • DOI: 10.4274/balkanmedj.galenos.2021.2021-8-140
+Received: September 01, 2021 Accepted: November 19, 2021 Available Online Date: March, 14, 2022 • DOI: 10.4274/balkanmedj.galenos.2021.2021-8-140